 Our CTO, Dr. Marie Just Mikkelsen, gave a lightning talk on how microfluidics technology is revolutionizing gene and cell screening.
 See Dr. Mikkelsen's talk

 The organizers of the International Plant and Animal Genome XXIX took the difficult decision to move the conference to a virtual platform.
 Samplix supported their decision and wished the organizers and attendees an excellent experience.
 We're looking forward to next year's conference and exhibition.

-The second international conference on Microbial Food and Feed Ingredients (MiFFI) was in Copenhagen from November 16 to 18.
+The second international conference on Microbial Food and Feed Ingredients (MiFFI) was in Copenhagen.
 Samplix experts were at Booth C2 to answer questions and demonstrate how microfluidics technology can boost the resolution and throughput of single-cell investigations and synthetic biology workflows.

 Our experts were on hand to discuss how Xdrop technology can integrate into your genomics and metagenomics workflows, boosting the resolution of long- and short-read sequencing.
 It was a great opportunity to find out how our instrument and services can support research.